Shimizu S-Pulse: Relegation and return (2016–2021)

+Recent seasons (2022–present)

-After six years at J1 League, in which they spent five of the six years on the lower half of the table, S-Pulse returned to J2 League after being confirmed relegation from the J1 on the last matchweek, having finished in 17th place, just above their rivals Júbilo Iwata.
+After six years at J1 League, in which they spent five of the six years on the lower half of the table, Shimizu returned to J2 League after being confirmed relegation from the J1 on the last matchweek, having finished in 17th place, just above their rivals Júbilo Iwata.

-On 27 October 2024, S-Pulse secure promotion to J1 League after defeat Tochigi SC narrowly 1-0 with goal Jelani Reshaun Sumiyoshi in 50th minute and return to top tier after two years absence.
+On 27 October 2024, Shimizu secured promotion to J1 League after narrowly defeating Tochigi SC 1–0, with a goal from Jelani Reshaun Sumiyoshi in the 50th minute.
+As a result, Shimizu returned to the top flight after an absence of two years.